American Evolution™ Legacy Projects

 Fort Monroe, Hampton, Virginia

-To commemorate the 400th Anniversary of the arrival of the first enslaved Africans in English North America, the 2019 Commemoration will showcase the dedication ceremony with hosts, Fort Monroe Authority (FMA) and the National Park Service (NPS).
-This project involves the renovation of the former Coast Artillery School Library at Fort Monroe and the addition of two wings.
-In these galleries we will tell the profound stories of Captain John Smith, the arrival of the first enslaved Africans, and the culmination of 242 years of slavery as the first contrabands came to Fort Monroe to receive their emancipation.
+To commemorate the 400th Anniversary of the arrival of the first enslaved Africans in English North America, Fort Monroe will host a weekend of events featuring ceremonies, educational programs, music and the dedication ceremony of the new Visitor and Education Center.
+The center will be housed in the renovated former Coast Artillery School Library at Fort Monroe and the addition of two wings.
+These galleries will tell the profound stories of Captain John Smith and the Virginia Indians he and the other colonists met on the shores of the Chesapeake Bay, the arrival of the first enslaved Africans, and the hundred of contrabands that were sheltered there during the Civil War.

 “Voices from the Garden” Women’s Monument Dedication